brief: Invent a new, fictitious game. Design a logotype for your game. Create a custom modular font to be used within the game.

 Last year, for Jiabo Li’s Interaction Design class, I created a prototype of a VR application called SubTerra.
 This “game” simulated ecological destruction as a product of climate change through the lens of a user selected sea creature.
 This altered the experience through vision, time relativity, and life span.

-I wanted to expand the idea of simulating different animals perspectives into a different kind of game.
-This is where ZOOP was born!
+I wanted to expand the idea of simulating different animals perspectives into a more childlike, fun game.

 Modular Font